tekpinar/correlationplus/docs/quickstart.rst

 Quickstart
 ==========

-There are three main scrips of correlationplus package:
+There are four main scrips of correlationplus package:

 * calculate
 * visualize
 * analyze